British Airways pauses short-haul flight sales from Heathrow

 The airport apologized last month to passengers whose travels were disrupted and said service levels had been unacceptable.

 British Airways had initially responded to Heathrow’s passenger cap by canceling 10,300 flights until October.
+The airline’s owner, International Consolidated Airlines Group, last week reported quarterly profit of 293 million euros (245 million pounds), its first profit since the pandemic began, citing a strong recovery in demand.

+In Amsterdam, Schiphol said that after consulting with airlines, daily departing passengers will be capped at 67,500 in September and 69,500 in October.
+The caps would help the airport cope with “operational changes,” such as delayed arriving or departing flights.

+The number is lower than August’s 73,000 daily cap because of the “seasonal effect” in the fall.